- GOLD IRA

 5 Questions You Need to Answer Before Calling a Gold IRA Company

-If you let a company's salesmen make that decision for you, you'll end up investing 100% of your savings (and your firstborn!) into precious metals.
-Do your due diligence and speak to your financial advisor to determine what allocation you want to go with based on your objectives, economic concerns and general outlook regarding the precious metals asset class.
-Ideally, seek out the advice of an advisor with firsthand experience dealing with precious metals investments.
+If you let a company's sales team make that decision for you, you'll end up investing 100% of your savings in precious metals.
+Do your due diligence and speak to your financial advisor to determine what allocation is best for you based on your objectives, investment time horizon, economic concerns, and general outlook regarding the precious metals asset class.

-Gold and silver are generally used as a hedge, or an insurance policy, in case all other dollar-bound investments like stocks and real estate go south.
-Diversifying across a broad array of asset classes is a good idea for an IRA account as it allows your retirement funds to accrue value over a long horizon while being able to sustain periods of economic decline.
+Gold and silver are generally used as risk management hedges in case all other dollar-bound investments like stocks and real estate go south.
+In effect, they act like an insurance policy of sorts for a stock-heavy portfolio.
+Diversifying across a broad array of asset classes is often a good idea for an IRA as it allows your retirement funds to accrue value over a long horizon while being able to sustain periods of economic decline.

 ← Slide left and right to view more. →

-The IRS allows only bullion and a limited amount of proof coins to be included within a Gold IRA.
-The question you need to ask yourself is “do you care about the QUALITY and RARITY of the products you're buying?”
+The IRS allows only bullion and a limited amount of proof coins to be included within a gold IRA.
+The question you need to ask yourself is “Do you care about the quality or rarity of the products you're buying?”
 If the answer is no, then go for the common (non-proof) bullion coins like American Eagles or Canadian Maple Leafs in your IRA account.
-Gold bars are also a good option.
+Gold bars are also a good option, which command lower premiums over spot.

 Selling proof coins is a bit more difficult than bullion.
-Unless you want to settle for a price close to spot, it's much easier to sell them to the same Gold IRA firm you bought them from if you want to get the best prices.
-So, make sure their buyback program makes sense to you.
+Unless you want to settle for a price close to spot, it's much easier to sell them to the same gold IRA firm you bought them from if you want to get the best prices.
+That's why it's important that you verify each company's buyback policy before deciding on a gold IRA provider.

-You need to ask yourself why you want to own gold or other precious metals.
-Is it for the right reasons (e.g. portfolio diversification, wealth preservation over the long term) or is it for the wrong ones (e.g. getting rich overnight, conspiracy theories, etc.)?
-Don't let the decision to add precious metals to your IRA account be an emotional decision.
-It should be a rational one based on your financial outlook and goals.
+You need to ask yourself why you want to own gold or other precious metals in your IRA.
+Is it for the right reasons (e.g. portfolio diversification, wealth preservation over the long term), or is it for the wrong ones (e.g. getting rich overnight, conspiracy theories, etc.)?
+Don't let the decision to add precious metals to your IRA be an emotional one, but rather one made with impartial consideration of your financial circumstance.

 Investors looking for short-term investments (i.e., <5 years before cashing out) are likely not well-suited for precious metals investments.
 Rather, precious metals like gold, silver, platinum, and palladium are typically added to portfolios with notably long time horizons (i.e., 10 years or more) or for those who are nearing retirement age.

-Generally speaking, the closer you are to your retirement, the better gold investments look on paper.
+Generally speaking, gold is a better buy for those with longer time horizons.
 Because gold, silver, and other precious metal assets tend to move in the opposite direction of paper assets like stocks and ETFs, precious metals are safe hedges against market instability.
 They essentially act as a bulwark against the ups and downs of the stock market.
 Therefore, older investors have historically favored them, just as they have bonds and Treasury bills.

 The type of IRA account you select (Roth or Traditional) will depend on what kind of retirement you intend to have.
 While this guide is a helpful resource for choosing your IRA subtype, a rule of thumb is that you should consider a Roth IRA if your income tax bracket at the point of withdrawal will be higher than what it is now.
-Roth IRAs consist of after-tax funds, so choosing a Roth IRA if you expect to pay more taxes in the future usually makes sound financial sense.
+Roth IRAs consist of after-tax funds, so choosing a Roth IRA usually makes sound financial sense if you expect to pay more taxes in the future.

 8 Things to Look For in a Gold IRA Company